graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 important to ensure that the graph parameters are updated so that they are in sync across replicas.

-A wrapper for standard TensorFlow optimizers is used to add extra operations to the parameter update nodes in the graph to average updates across replicas.
+A wrapper for standard TensorFlow optimisers is used to add extra operations to the parameter update nodes in the graph to average updates across replicas.
 It is called ``CrossReplicaOptimizer``.
 See the :ref:`api-section` for more details.